-Before you make any drastic changes or decide if payroll is a metric you need to take action on, evaluate your payroll compared to averages in the industry by using the North American Retail Hardware Association (NRHA) Cost of Doing Business Study.
-NRHA has conducted this study annually for the last 99 years and provides detailed financial information from hardware stores, home centers and lumber/building material outlets, and also compares data from typical and high-profit stores.
+Before you make any drastic changes or decide if payroll is a metric you need to take action on, evaluate your payroll compared to averages in the industry by using the North American Hardware and Paint Association (NHPA) Cost of Doing Business Study.
+NHPA has conducted this study annually for more than 100 years and provides detailed financial information from hardware stores, home centers and lumber/building material outlets, and also compares data from typical and high-profit stores.